About IJ4EU

 What does it mean to be cross-border?

-Nominated projects need to show cross-border relevance in at least two countries (at least one of which must be an EU member state).
+Nominated projects need to show cross-border relevance in at least two eligible countries.

 -

-Can someone from a non-EU or non-EU candidate country be nominated?
+Can someone from a 'non-eligible' country be nominated?

-Yes, it is possible for journalists or news organisations from outside the EU and EU candidate countries to be nominated under the following conditions:
+Yes, it is possible for journalists or news organisations from outside eligible countries (see above) to be nominated under the following conditions:

 - Their involvement should not have been too substantial in the investigation;